-The rules state that cash held by banks is not client money.
+The rules state that cash held by banks in connection with designated investment business is not client money if they are held in an account with itself as a deposit.
 However, the FCA still requires banks to be able to account for all of the cash they hold for clients at all times.
-In line with the CASS 7 client money requirements, money derived from investment business which is received/held under the banking exemption should be allocated to the underlying client within 10 business days.
+In line with the CASS 7 client money requirements, money derived from investment business which is received/held under the banking exemption should be allocated to the underlying client within 10 business days upon receiving the money.

 Like all exemptions, firms should use their CASS rule mapping to evidence which CASS 7 rules are not applicable.
-It is recommended that firms consider whether there are any bank accounts or transactions which fall within scope of the CASS 7 rules.
+It is recommended that firms consider whether there are any transactions which fall within scope of the CASS 7 banking exemption rules.